survivejs/react-book/manuscript/03_webpack_and_react.md

 T> Note that we're using the *jsx* extension here.
 It helps us to tell modules using JSX syntax apart from regular ones.
 It is not absolutely necessary, but it is a good convention to have.

+T> Just returning `Learn Webpack` from the component won't work.
+You will have to wrap it like this.
+Sometimes it can be convenient just to return `null` in case you don't want to return anything.

 ### Rendering Through *index.jsx*

 To make everything work, we'll need to adjust our `index.js` to render the component.
 Note that I've renamed it as `index.jsx` given we have JSX content there.
 We will render the content through a package known as *react-dom*.
 Given we're dealing with the browser here, it's the right choice: